prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 ### pbjs.getUserIds() ⇒ `Object`

-Use this method to get all of the user IDs that are stored by Prebid User Id module.
+Use this method to get all of the user IDs that are stored by Prebid User ID module.
 This API will be available only when [User ID Module](http://prebid.org/dev-docs/modules/userId.html) is enabled.

 + `pbjs.getUserIds()`: returns an object containing all of the user IDs that are stored by Prebid User Id module.
-Format of the object is same as of bidRequest.userId.
+Format of the object is same as that of bidRequest.userId.

 <hr class="full-rule">